effector/effector/beta/src/content/docs/en/guides/migration.md

 It is recommended to use `{skipVoid: false}` at all times, so you are able to use an `undefined` as a normal value.

 If you do need `undefined` as a "magic skip" value - then you can use `{skipVoid: true}` to preserve current behaviour.
 You still will get a deprecation warning though, but only one for declaration instead of one for every such update.

+The `skipVoid` setting is temporary and only needed as a way to properly deprecate this feature from Effector.
+In Effector 24 `skipVoid` itself will be deprecated and then removed.